 DTX Launch Detroit

-Launch Detroit is a highly competitive, 10-week summer accelerator for college students and recent graduates aspiring to launch a technology startup.
-Participants will receive an entrepreneurial stipend of up $2,500 per individual (up to $7,500 per venture team).
+DTX Launch Detroit is a 10-week summer accelerator for college students and recent graduates aspiring to launch a technology startup.
+Participants will receive an stipend of $2,500 per individual (up to $7,500 per venture team) to test out their entrepreneurial dreams.

-Launch Detroit is a program of the Detroit Technology Exchange (DTX), a partnership between TechTown Detroit, Bizdom, Invest Detroit and the Detroit Creative Corridor Center.
+DTX Launch Detroit is a program of the Detroit Technology Exchange (DTX), a programmatic partnership between TechTown Detroit, Bizdom, Invest Detroit, the Detroit Creative Corridor Center, the Henry Ford Innovation Institute, NextEnergy, and Techstars Mobility, driven by Detroit, is designed to recruit and groom talent for tech entrepreneurship opportunities and convert innovative technologies into Detroit-based startups.
 It is supported by the Michigan Economic Development Corp.’s Michigan Strategic Fund and the New Economy Initiative for Southeast Michigan.

 - Searching for a business model